garywill/BigSearch/src/README.md

 In Json format.

 > A few years ago when I was designing this data format, I didn’t know about OpenSearch(xml) and Firefox's `search.json.mozlz4`, so I am considering how to make our format compatible with others, and at the same time retain our features, may also be one of the future development plan.
 Welcome discussion.

+Engine data in full format can contain following key-values:

 <details>